domRiddle/ASF/IPC.md

 - `403 Forbidden` - ASF doesn't have `SteamOwnerID` properly set, IPC access is prohibited.
 - `404 NotFound` - the URL you're trying to reach does not exist.
 - `405 NotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
-- `406 NotAcceptable` - your `Content-Type` header is not acceptable for this endpoint.
+- `406 NotAcceptable` - your `Content-Type` header is not acceptable for this API endpoint.
 - `411 LengthRequired` - your `POST` request is missing `Content-Length` header.
-- `501 NotImplemented` - this URL is reserved for future use, not implemented yet.
+- `501 NotImplemented` - this URL is reserved for future use and not implemented yet.

 ---